openui/open-ui/link-area-delegation-explainer.md

 1. The default click action for the card is the default click action of the link descendant
 2. The card's context menu behavior is augmented with the link descendant's context menu behavior (e.g. "Open in a new tab")
 3. Potentially, the UA can expand the hit-testing area for some of the descendants, to prioritize clicking them vs. clicking on the card.
 4. This feature has no effect on keyboard navigation.
+It's a pointer click affordance, and does not affect "semantics".
 6. At first, this feature is not exposed to the accessibility tree, and should have no effect on assistive technologies.
 We can research in the future whether this card/link relationship can be expressed in these technologies in a useful way.

-### Link delegation attributes
+### Approach 1: Link delegation attributes
 Expressing link area delegation in HTML can look something like this:
 ```html
 <section class="card" linkarea>